Texas town uneasy after polygamist sect moves in

 "They don't know how to get along with people," said Juanice Orr, 64, a part-time librarian whose main job these days is figuring out who's next on the waiting list for the county library's two books about polygamy.

 "Those folks just stay out there and avoid you, then lie about what they're doing," Orr said.
 "The more you hear about them, the more scared you get."
+Texas has inherited Mormonents for Christmas.
+Say thank you to all the UN oriented SC judges who think THIS is sophistication.
+Blechhhhh!

 0 Comments: